KinexDev/GorillaLocomotion-Godot/README.md

 # Gorilla Locomotion Godot
-this is a port of the [gorilla locomotion](https://github.com/Another-Axiom/GorillaLocomotion) in godot
+this is a port of the [gorilla locomotion](https://github.com/Another-Axiom/GorillaLocomotion) which is the locomotion used in gorilla tag in godot!